antler/caribou-docs/resources/outline.md

 This is a string representing the mode the database is connected to with, if applicable.
 For instance, H2 can use file access, tcp access or a variety of others.
 Ignore if this does not apply.

+* **path**

+For accessing file based databases, this represents the location of your database on disk.
+Again, only necessary for file based databases.

 #### Some example database configurations